Garoppolo or Beathard? 49ers to pick midweek

 Garoppolo replaced Beathard to a loud ovation from fans and promptly ran for 4 yards and completed his only two passes for 19 yards, including a touchdown.

-That cameo was enough to leave many Niners fans wanting more but Shanahan did not want to make a quick decision after the game.
-Since the 49ers acquired Garoppolo on Halloween, Shanahan has preached patience with Garoppolo as he learns a new, different system from what he did his first four-and-a-half years with the Patriots.
+That cameo was enough to leave many Niners fans wanting more, but Shanahan did not want to make a quick decision after the game.
+Since the 49ers acquired Garoppolo on Halloween, Shanahan has preached patience with the former Patriots backup as he learns a new system after 4½ years in New England.

 Shanahan said he would not factor Garoppolo's three plays against the Seahawks into his decision.
 Instead, Beathard's health and Garoppolo's state of readiness would be his primary concerns.
-On Monday, Shanahan said he has seen steps forward from Garoppolo.
+On Monday, Shanahan said he has seen Garoppolo take steps forward.

 "He's gotten better," Shanahan said.
 "It's still a work in progress and it will continue to be throughout the year."

-Shanahan's desire to have a decision made by Wednesday is due largely to the idea that he wants his starter to get the majority of the reps in practice this week.
+Shanahan's desire to have a decision made by Wednesday is largely due to him wanting the starter to get the majority of reps in practice this week.
 That's especially true in the case of Garoppolo, who needs as much work as he can get in an unfamiliar offense.

-"It definitely helps, especially when you are dealing with two guys and one is a rookie quarterback and the other one basically is also with him just being here so to give those guys the best chance to be successful, you want to give them all the reps, which still isn't enough reps," Shanahan said.
+"It definitely helps, especially when you are dealing with two guys and one is a rookie quarterback and the other one basically is also with him just being here, so to give those guys the best chance to be successful, you want to give them all the reps, which still isn't enough reps," Shanahan said.
 "Anytime you split the reps evenly it's kind of a disservice to both."

-Even if Garoppolo does make his first start in his hometown of Chicago this week and finishes out the season in that role, Shanahan has repeatedly indicated that it won't be a referendum on how the team views him for the long term.
+Even if Garoppolo does make his first start in his hometown of Chicago this week and finishes out the season in that role, Shanahan has repeatedly indicated it won't be a referendum on how the team views him for the long term.

-In fact, Shanahan drove that point home Monday when he again pointed to the Niners likely using the franchise tag on Garoppolo this offseason as a means to buy both sides more time to get acquainted and have success together.
+In fact, Shanahan drove that point home Monday when he again referenced the Niners likely using the franchise tag on Garoppolo this offseason, as a means to buy both sides more time to get acquainted and have success together.

 "I think that's why it makes it easy for us to talk and easy for us to work through," Shanahan said.
-"I think Jimmy has goals and believes in himself that he can be one of the better quarterbacks in the league and anyone who feels that way I would assume wants to be paid that way and be paid accordingly.
+"I think Jimmy has goals and believes in himself that he can be one of the better quarterbacks in the league, and anyone who feels that way I would assume wants to be paid that way and be paid accordingly.
 That's very tough to do over six games, five games, four games.
-I think Jimmy wants his best opportunity to prove that to us and I'd like to give that to him.
-If that happens over a five-game span, a three-game span, great, let's do it.
-If it doesn't, no big deal, we can franchise you and let's go to work and our goal is to get you that next year because if that does happen for you, that means it happens for us and I think we'll all be happy about that."
+I think Jimmy wants his best opportunity to prove that to us, and I'd like to give that to him.

+"If that happens over a five-game span, a three-game span, great, let's do it.
+If it doesn't, no big deal, we can franchise you ... our goal is to get you that next year because if that does happen for you, that means it happens for us, and I think we'll all be happy about that."